neburtron/Lord-Game/README.md

 Value_Evaluation.py:
 Temp script made for Conversation.py.
 Conversation.py calls a function in it with the chatlog array the LLM is given.
 Right now it just saves a file with that data, but this script is going to be responsible for starting or doing the 2nd part of the turn.

+Find_Commands.py:
+Not usable yet.
+This gets handed copy of raw LLM output, it checks for commands called by LLM in whatever format, issues those commands in the order they were called, and returns a copy of the LLM output without commands in it (this is for Conversation.py so player doesn't need to see LLM's called commands)

+Commands/Conversation_Commands.py
+Empty python script.
+Gonna be part of the giving LLM instances access to commands thing, made for the Conversation.py script / the LLM instance directly interacting with the user, has list of potential functions, made because I'm working on Find_Commnads.py.

 #### Other Files

 Conversation_Start_Prompt.txt: